 Roads of all types are expensive to build.
 Once they are built, they are also expensive to operate and maintain, although how they are built has a significant impact on their long-term maintenance costs.
-The purpose of this Chapter of the Solano CTP Arterials, Highways and Freeways element is to:
+The purpose of this Chapter of the Solano CTP AHF element is to:

-- look at the financial resources STA has received since 2010 to pay for road construction, operations and maintenance; - look at the anticipated revenue over the next 5 years to pay for road construction, operations and maintenance; and, - project the difference between anticipated revenues and needs.
+- Look at the financial resources STA has received since 2010 to pay for road construction, operations and maintenance - Look at the anticipated revenue over the next 5 years to pay for road construction, operations and maintenance - Project the difference between anticipated revenues and needs